s-johansson/monitoring-common-shell-library/FUNCREF.md

 ## Function `debug`

 prints output only if --debug or -d parameters have been given. debug output is sent to STDERR!
+The debug-output contains the function name from which debug() has been called (if no function -> 'main').
+Furthermore the line-number of the line that triggered debug() is displayed.

 ***Parameters***